bootdotdev/blog/content/javascript/javascript-vs-c-plus-plus.md

 ## Conclusion: C++ vs JavaScript

 Just like I promised, there’s no conclusive answer here.
-But hopefully, throughout the course of reading this article, you’ve said to yourself, “OK, clearly, JavaScript is the better one for me right now.”
-Or maybe you’ve mused, “When comparing JavaScript vs C++, C++ is the right choice for me.”
+But hopefully, throughout the course of reading this article, you’ve said to yourself, "OK, clearly, JavaScript is the better one for me right now."
+Or maybe you’ve mused, "When comparing JavaScript vs C++, C++ is the right choice for me."

 In short, JavaScript is faster to learn and pick up.
 It’s obviously great for web stuff.
 There are plenty of simple courses to teach you the [basics of JavaScript](https://boot.dev/learn/learn-javascript).
 C++ is better for more experienced programmers, and it takes longer to learn.
 It’s harder to learn and slower to get started with.
 But once you get going?
 It’s far more versatile and the code runs faster.
 C++ can also do some pretty impressive things, like run your favorite video game.